fauc3t/react-tailwind-base/README.md

 # react-tailwind-base
-A base project for ReactJS with Tailwind with PostCSS configured.
+A base project for ReactJS and Tailwind CSS with PostCSS configured.

+`npm install`

+`npm run start`